Can You Use WD40 On Bike Brakes?

 Alcohol effectively removes any oil, grease, or lubricant containing solvents like WD-40.

 For this, you can disassemble the brake pads at first.
 Take a clean wiping cloth and pour alcohol on it.
 You can also use alcohol pads.
 Use this to wipe the braking pad thoroughly.
-Before assembling the brake back to the bike, make sure it is completely dry.
+Before assembling the brake back to the cycle, ensure it is completely dry.
 Sanding them before the final use can be greatly useful as well.

-This is perhaps the most efficient and easy way to get rid of all the degreaser that has gotten into your brakes.
+This is perhaps the most efficient and easy way to eliminate all the degreaser that has gotten into your brakes.

 Brake Cleaner

 You can attempt to wipe off all the WD-40 using brake cleaners.
-Keep in mind that you might need a couple of cans before all the lubricant like solvent is out of your brakes.
+Remember that you might need a couple of cans before all the greeze is removed from the brakes.

 Moreover, brake cleaners are widely available and can be found in any auto spare shop.

-While chlorinated brake cleaner sprays are effective, they are also non-flammable as opposed to non-chlorinated ones that use hydrocarbons.
+While brake cleaner sprays are effective, some of them are flammable.
 Before using brake cleaners, remember to use gloves and take adequate precautions as they are highly toxic and, in some cases, flammable.
-Hence it is best to use the brake cleaner in an area that is open and ventilated.
+Hence, it is best to use the brake cleaner in an open and ventilated area.

 Related reading: How To True A Bike Wheel Without A Truing Stand?